-Gitlab and Confluence are the most used platforms, followed by NetBox.
-Gitlab is the most important and has the same and highest rating for quality than Confluence.
-Netbox is well-rated for quality, but
+GitLab and Confluence are the most used platforms, followed by NetBox.
+GitLab is the most important and has the same and highest rating for quality as Confluence.
+NetBox is rated well for quality, but with less importance for the respondents.
+Google Drive or SharePoint have fewer users and are perceived as less important by the NOC community but have good ratings for quality.

-Table 8 shows the trends in the number of NOC that use the Top-10 software tools for Knowledge Management and Documentation, comparing the position they occupy in the responses count table (sorting by number of responses for each tool).
-Three new tools (Gitlab, Netbox and NextCloud) appear in the table and are in the Top-5, whereas Google Drive, Wiki and Owncloud go 4 positions down, and OTRS, Sharepoint, Mediawiki, Request Tracker and Dropbox disappear from the Top-10.
+Table 8 shows the trends in the number of NOCs that use the Top-10 software tools for Knowledge Management and Documentation, comparing the position they occupy in the responses count table (sorting by number of responses for each tool).
+Three new tools (GitLab, NetBox, and NextCloud) appear in the table in the Top-5, whereas Google Drive, Wiki, and OwnCloud go four positions down, and OTRS, SharePoint, MediaWiki, Request Tracker, and Dropbox disappear from the Top-10.

 Tool 2016 2019 2023 Trend

-CONFLUENCE 5 1 1 0
+CONFLUENCE 5 1 1

 GITLAB 2 NEW

 NETBOX 3 NEW

-MICROSOFT ONEDRIVE 10 4 4 0
+MICROSOFT ONEDRIVE 10 4 4 - 0

 NEXTCLOUD 5 NEW

-GOOGLE DRIVE 2 6 -4
+GOOGLE DRIVE 2 6 - 4

-WIKI 1 3 7 -4
+WIKI 1 3 7 ▼ -4

-DOCUWIKI 6 7 8 -1
+DOCUWIKI 6 7 8 ▼ -1

-OWNCLOUD 9 5 9 -4
+OWNCLOUD 9 5 9 - 4

-BOX 12 10 2
+BOX 12 10 ^ 2